freelawproject/free.law/content/new-homepage-and-a-courtlistener-revamp.md

 Count.

-The homepage also ushers in a change that's been in the works for some time â€“ we're finally ordering our results by "Relevance" instead of "Newest First".
+The homepage also ushers in a change that's been in the works for some time -- we're finally ordering our results by "Relevance" instead of "Newest First".
 This change was made possible by the improvements we've made to our relevance engine over the past year, and is one we're really excited about.
 We expect that as you use the new homepage, you'll find